MoserMarco/CPP-Exercises/Exercise/03-Functions/Instructions/Functions_ENG.md

 ### Description

 Write a function that returns a random integer between `min` and `max`.
+If `max` is less then `min` the function must swap the variables

 ### Function Prototype